 The decline ramp reached the uppermost reaches of the main Valdecañas Vein in December 2016 and footwall development commenced thereafter into 2017.
 Ramp-related surface installations, offices and associated infrastructure were completed, and construction of additional ventilation raises was on-going.
-Midway through 2017, underground development was intensified to allow for the planned increase in processing capacity to 4,000 tpd.
-Additional development contractors were engaged in the year by Minera Juanicipio, and a twinning of the access decline was undertaken and advanced rapidly with the intent of providing expanded capacity for hauling mineralized rock and waste.
+Midway through 2017, underground development was intensified to allow for a planned increase in processing capacity to 4,000 tpd from that previously envisaged.
+Additional development contractors were engaged in the year by Minera Juanicipio, and a twinning of the access decline was commenced and advanced rapidly with the intent of providing improved capacity for hauling mineralized rock and waste needed for the increased processing.